-Discussion - 3 hours.
+Discussion - 2 hours.
 Do intellectual property rights help or harm the world's poor?
 In September 2007 the World Intellectual Property Organization (WIPO) adopted a "development agenda" that would rewrite that body's mandate, placing the concerns of the poor at the center of international intellectual property law and policy.
 This class introduces the legal and institutional architecture of international intellectual property, with a special emphasis on the challenges of integrating development concerns therein.
 We will draw upon interdisciplinary literature in economics, development and cultural studies to explore more deeply the links between cultural production and development.
 We will take up several critical issues in international intellectual property, including health, agriculture, genetic resources, traditional knowledge, geographical indications, open source collaboration, and access to knowledge.
-This is a 3 unit, paper course.
-Some coursework in intellectual property is preferred.
+This is a 2-unit paper course.
+Some course work in intellectual property is preferred.

 Seminar -- 2 hours.
 Satisfies Advanced Writing Requirement.
 We will focus on treaty law as reflected in regional trade agreements such as NAFTA and bilateral investment treaties (BITs), as well as on customary international law that protects investors from expropriation, denials of fair and equitable treatment, and discrimination on the basis of nationality.
 We will examine the actual mechanisms for investor-State dispute settlement under arbitral facilities such as the International Centre for Settlement of Investment Disputes as well as under ad hoc rules.
 We will also address the environmental and social issues surrounding international legal protection of foreign investment and proposals for modifying or even eliminating agreements due to concerns about regulatory “chill”.